Why Apple Stock Jumped on Monday

-You may have heard that investing in stocks can be a great way to create wealth over time, and it's certainly true.
+You may have heard that investing in stocks can be a great way to create wealth over time.
+That's certainly true.
 But do you really know how the stock market works?
-Or what makes a stock market different from a stock exchange or stock index?
+Do you know what makes a stock market different from a stock exchange or stock index?
 Do you know what a stock is?

-Before we can get into stock markets, you need to understand stocks and how they work on a basic level.
+Before we get into stock markets, you need to understand stocks and how they work on a basic level.
 Here are a few basic concepts that can help new investors understand how the stock market works.

-A share of stock represents an ownership interest in a company -- if you buy a share of Apple (NASDAQ:AAPL), you own a small part of the business and get to share in the company's success.
-In other words, instead of being owned by an individual or a private group, some companies choose to "go public," meaning that anyone can become a part owner by purchasing shares of the company's stock.
+A share of stock represents an ownership interest in a company.
+If you buy a share of Apple (NASDAQ:AAPL), you own a small part of the business and get to share in the company's success.
+In other words, instead of being owned by an individual or a private group, some companies choose to "go public."
+This means that anyone can become a part owner by purchasing shares of the company's stock.

 A stock's price is governed by supply and demand.
 If a lot of people want to own part of a certain company, then that company's stock price rises.